vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/workspace-one-access/Get-WSASmtpConfiguration.md

 Get-WSASmtpConfiguration
 ```

-This example gets the current SMTP configuration of Workspace ONE Access
+This example gets the current SMTP configuration of Workspace ONE Access.